rynobax/ok-form/README.md

 ## Introduction

-ok-form is a simple, predictable object schema validator that is optimized for front-end validation of forms.
+ok-form is a simple, predictable object schema validator that is optimized for validation of forms.

-[joi](https://github.com/hapijs/joi) and [yup](https://github.com/jquense/yup) are both great libraries for validation.
-However, they have expansive APIs, and can make simple validation cases harder than it needs to be [(more on that here)](#TODO).
+[joi](https://github.com/hapijs/joi) and [yup](https://github.com/jquense/yup) are both good libraries, but can cause friction when used for validating web forms. ok-form improves upon them by:

+- having a smaller bundle size (4kB vs 20+kB)
-ok-form differs from these libraries by offering a small API, having sensible casting behavior by default, and offering a very explicit API for conditional validation.
+- having a sensible default casting behavior
+- offering a very explicit API for conditional validation and references (no magic strings!)

 ## Installation